w-yeehong/tp/docs/UserGuide.md

 ### 5.4 Task

 This section contains all the commands related to tasks.
-Scroll down to find out which feature you need!
+You can [add](#541-add-a-task-to-a-room-addtask), [delete](#542-delete-a-task-from-a-room-deletetask), [edit](#543-edit-task-description-or-due-date-edittask) and [search](#545-search-tasks-before-a-given-date-searchtask) for a task and see it be displayed on our amazing GUI.
+If you want to see all the tasks, you can [list](#546-list-all-tasks-listtask) out all the tasks in Covigent.
+If you are unsure of how to interpret the command format, head back to [Command Format](#51-command-format) before executing the commands!

 #### 5.4.1 Add a task to a room: `addtask`